ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Locating Python
 ---------------

 Locate and remember the path to the Python interpreter you wish to use to run Ansible.
-We'll refer to this Python in the following instructions as ``python3``.
+The following instructions refer to this Python  as ``python3``.
 For example, if you've determined that you want the Python at ``/usr/bin/python3.9`` to be the one that you'll install Ansible under, specify that instead of ``python3``.

 Ensuring ``pip`` is available
 -----------------------------